tasket/wyng-backup/doc/Wyng_User_Reference.md

 #### `--use-snapshot`

-Retrieve the latest local snapshot, if one is available, as the baseline for the `receive` process.
+Use the latest local snapshot, if one is available, as the baseline for the `receive` process.
 This can result in near-instantaneous receiving of archived volumes.
 In cases where an older session is requested, only the differences between the snapshot and the requested version of the volume will be transferred from the archive, which can greatly accelerate `receive`.

 Also use `--sparse` if you want Wyng to fall back to sparse mode when snapshots are not already present.